 Role of Women

 Women in a covenant marriage are considered equal to men, but unique in their roles as mothers, homemakers, or working professionals.
 Global cultures impact the roles of women and their status in the home; however, the Bible teaches equality between the sexes before God.
-The woman is considered the weaker sex, but not lesser.
+The woman is considered the physically weaker sex in some cases, but not lesser.
 Both the man and woman are loved equally by God and are objects of His love.
 Examples of great women of God are recorded throughout the Bible, i.e., Eve, Sarah, Deborah, Esther, Ruth, Pricilla, and Mary.
 God often calls women to accomplish divine purposes, which sometimes includes leading men.

 Values are considered the basic assumptions, beliefs, or attitudes on which principles are built; Christian families tend to be led by principles.
 Biblical values are those taught or modeled in the Bible.
 Although a number of values can be identified, generally a few CORE values, which are higher in priority, are easier to identify.